Chat With Claire – A Nurse from Ireland

-We spoke with Claire an Oncology Nurse from Donegal, Ireland about her experience working in Australia with HCA.
-Claire tells us what sparked her desire to travel and work in Australia, how she adjusted to living where the sun and coffee are plentiful and when the best time to work and travel is during the year and much more!
+We spoke with Claire, an Oncology Nurse from Donegal, Ireland, about her experience working in Australia with HCA.
+Claire tells us what sparked her desire to travel and work in Australia, how she adjusted to living where the sun and coffee are plentiful and when the best time to work and travel is during the year, and much more!

 HCA: What inspired you to come to Australia?

-Claire: I always wanted to explore the world and one of my favourite sayings is “the world is a book, and those who do not travel read only one page”.
-After receiving my nursing degree from Glasgow University, I worked in London at Kings College Hospital for two years, to get experience under my belt before I set off to see the world.
+Claire: I always wanted to explore the world, and one of my favourite sayings is “the world is a book and those who do not travel read only one page”.
+After receiving my nursing degree from Glasgow University, I worked in London at King’s College Hospital for two years, to get experience under my belt before I set off to see the world.

 I had a friend who recommended HCA, so I booked a one-way flight with no regrets.
 I’m quite a go-getter, so I didn’t even think too much about it, I knew it was something I wanted to do.
 I travelled through Vietnam which was an amazing cultural experience before making my way to Brisbane where my brother was staying.
 Two weeks after landing in Australia, I did my first shift.
-I was work ready right away because I prepared everything back at home and my AHPRA was already approved.
+I was work-ready right away because I prepared everything back at home and my AHPRA was already approved.

-Claire: Moving to Australia was relatively easy as I was open to the change, the food is similar and people friendly, so it was not a massive culture shock for me.
+Claire: Moving to Australia was relatively easy as I was open to the change, the food is similar and people-friendly, so it was not a massive culture shock for me.
 I loved how laid-back the people are and how the weather is almost always sunny.

-HCA was great from the beginning, my consultant helped me with AHPRA (which took 6 months), so I recommend starting on the application process as early as possible!
+HCA was great from the beginning, my consultant helped me with AHPRA (which took 6 months), so I recommend starting the application process as early as possible!
 HCA also assisted me with all the pieces in between, so I was ready to go as soon as I landed.

 HCA: How have you found working with HCA as an agency nurse in Australia?

-Claire: I loved the ability to travel to different states, I was lucky enough to work in the Sunshine Coast, Melbourne and Darwin.
+Claire: I loved the ability to travel to different states, I was lucky enough to work in the Sunshine Coast, Melbourne, and Darwin.
 In Darwin, I got to know the aboriginal community and contribute to their healthcare services which I felt extremely fortunate to do.

-The hardest part of working in an agency environment is the quiet period, there is always going to be times when the hospitals are slower, especially during the Christmas Period.
-It’s best to work hard during the winter and busy periods, then ‘play’ on your time off, there are so many beautiful spots to explore and you might as well soak it all up while you’re in Australia.
+The hardest part of working in an agency environment is the quiet period, there are always going to be times when the hospitals are slower, especially during the Christmas Period.
+It’s best to work hard during the winter and busy periods, then ‘play’ on your time off, there are so many beautiful spots to explore, and you might as well soak it all up while you’re in Australia.
 I’m so grateful for the chance to meet new people on the wards and outside of work.
 Working in an agency environment is a great way to make new friends in a foreign country.

 HCA: Where have you worked since you have been in Australia?